Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

       - @c "strptime-format"
       - @c "automatic" (if not specified, this will be the default)
     - @c "format": if @c "parser" is set to @c "strptime-format", then this is the user-defined format to parse with.
+- @c "values": contains an array of key and value pairs, which are referenced by other items in the reports.\n Items reference key/value pairs via text labels using a special syntax.
+For example, @c label objects or graph titles can embed a reference to a runtime value, which will be expanded when the report is rendered.
+  - @c "name": the key used for the item.
+Other items reference this using the syntax `{{name}}`, where @c name is the look-up key.
+  - @c "value": either a string or numeric value to associate with the key.
 - @c "pages": contains an array of pages.
   - @c "name": contains a string value, representing the name of the page.
   - @c "rows": an array of rows, containing items to draw on the canvas.